archocron/ngx-serial/projects/ngx-serial/README.md

     $ this.serial.close();

+Default options values are.

+    $ baudRate: 9600, dataBits: 8, parity: 'none', bufferSize: 256, flowControl: 'none'

+In the constructor you can pass optionally an options Object.

+    $ let options = { baudRate: 9600, dataBits: 8, parity: 'none', bufferSize: 256, flowControl: 'none' };
+    $ this.serial = new NgxSerial(this.dataHandler, options);

+ To check an example application made on Angular click [here](https://github.com/archocron/ngx-serial-example) The Arduino Code is located on src/assets/ngx-serial-example.ino

 ## Broswer support
-At this moment Chrome, Opera and Edge are supporting Web Serial API
+At this moment (21/06/2021) Chrome, Opera and Edge are supporting Web Serial API